OrnellaTchinda/funtivities/README.md

 ## Optimizations

-As I'm improving this project, I would like to work more on the front end of the application to make it more user-friendly; I would also like to create a calendar tab where each user could add the day they plan to make the activity.
+As I work on improving this project, my focus will be on enhancing the application's front end to improve user-friendliness.
+Additionally, I plan to incorporate a calendar tab, allowing users to schedule the days they intend to engage in specific activities.
+Moreover, I aim to enable users to browse activities based on various skills.